 Aditya Agarwal

-I completed my MS by research from IIIT Hyderabad supervised by professors C V Jawahar and Vinay Namboodiri in the computer vision (CVIT) lab and by Prof. Madhava Krishna in the robotics (RRC) lab.
-My work spanned the areas of 3D shape completion, video understanding, implicit representations, robotic manipulation, and talking-face generation.
+I completed my Masters by research from IIIT Hyderabad, and was advised by professors C V Jawahar and Vinay Namboodiri in the computer vision (CVIT) lab and by professors Madhava Krishna and Srinath Sridhar (Brown University) in the robotics (RRC) lab.
+My work spanned the broad areas of talking-face generation, video understanding and generation, and robotic perception & manipulation.

 I completed my Bachelors from PES University (formerly PESIT) Bangalore in Computer Science.
-At PESIT, I worked in the areas of sound event detection and localization.
-I also spent a summer as a MITACS research intern at the University of Calgary on localizing an audio noise nuisance called the Ranchlands Hum, supervised by Prof. Mike Smith, and a year as an intern at Microsoft Research India, working in the areas of blended learning and AI in healthcare.
+I worked in the areas of sound event detection and localization, and spent a considerable amount of time interning at The University of Calgary (through MITACS) with Prof. Mike Smith and Microsoft Research India.

 Research Interests: My research interests lie broadly at the intersection of computer vision and robotics.
 My goal is to integrate representation learning with task & motion planning to achieving general-purpose robot autonomy.